Prashoman/photo-school-client/README.md

 On the backend using dotenv and jwt token verify admin verify jwt verify instructor and etc .

+## Project introduction:

+This project school manegment system three role added this project first of all any user register he/she is student role and only admin change the role .another instructor role she/he add the class and this class first of all pending admin approve the class then this class show the client side so, student bay the class and payment implements stripe payments system. and student see the my enroll class.

+## Client side packages:

+react router dom
+react-stripe-js
+react-helmet
+axios
+react-hook-form
+react-icons
+react-toastify
+sweetalert
+swiper
+react-query
+framer-motion
+firebase
+etc.

 ## css framework use to

 Tailwind ->[link](https://tailwindcss.com/)